CBorowski-dev/docs-operaton-org/content/user-guide/spring-boot-integration/configuration.md

 ```

 {{< note title="" class="warning" >}}
-  The wired data source and transaction manager beans must match, i.e. make sure that the transaction manager actually manages the Camunda data source.
+  The wired data source and transaction manager beans must match, i.e. make sure that the transaction manager actually manages the Operaton data source.
 If that is not the case, the process engine will use auto-commit mode for the data source connection, potentially leading to inconsistencies in the database.
 {{< /note >}}

 ### `DefaultHistoryConfiguration`